Super League: Highlights

 In addition to Sky Sports' live coverage, BBC Sport previously broadcast a weekly highlights programme called the Super League Show, usually presented by Tanya Arnold.
 This was broadcast to the North West, Yorkshire, North East & Cumbria, and East Yorkshire & Lincolnshire regions on BBC One on Monday nights (after 11 pm) and was repeated nationally on BBC Two on Tuesday afternoons.
 A national repeat was first broadcast overnight during the week since February 2008 when the then BBC Director of Sport, Roger Mosey, commented that this move was in response to the growing popularity and awareness of the sport, and the large number of requests from people who want to watch it elsewhere in the UK.
 The end of season play-off series was shown nationwide in a highlights package.
-The Super League Show is also available for streaming or download using the BBC iPlayer in the UK.
+The Super League Show was also available for streaming or download using the BBC iPlayer in the UK.

 The Super League Show was cancelled ahead of the 2024 season after Super League agreed a deal with Sky Sports to show every game.